sparc-iitdh/workshop/speakers.md

 <br/><br/>

 * <a href="http://grajnarayan.com/about-grajnarayan/">G Raj Narayan</a>
-Founder, Chief Innovator and Managing Director at Radel
+Founder, Chief Innovator and Managing Director at <a href="https://www.radel.in/">Radel Electronics</a>
 <br/><br/>
 <br/><br/>